StanfordDataCompressionClass/Fall23/logistics.md

 - **Date & Time:** Biweekly in-person lectures `Mon, Wed 4:30 PM - 5:50 PM`
 - **Location**: [Shriram 104](https://campus-map.stanford.edu/?srch=Shriram+104)

+### Disclaimer
+Video cameras located in the back of the room will capture the instructor presentations in this course.
+For your convenience, you can access these recordings by logging into the course Canvas site.
+These recordings might be reused in other Stanford courses, viewed by other Stanford students, faculty, or staff, or used for other education and research purposes.
+Note that while the cameras are positioned with the intention of recording only the instructor, occasionally a part of your image or voice might be incidentally captured.
+If you have questions, please contact a member of the teaching team.

 ## Course elements and grading (tentative)
 EE 274 is a `3 unit` course - auditing allowed with instructor permission.
 The graded course elements include: